Estimate Time6 min

 The second category of expenses (the nice-to-have category) is particularly important to review, as they are typically easiest to cut to help increase your savings.
 But you can save on essentials too with more effort, such as downsizing your housing or zeroing out high-interest debt.
 (See our full list of tips and tricks in step 6.)

-You'll also want to keep track of what you're already saving, whether it's for an emergency savings, retirement, or other goals.
+You'll also want to keep track of what you're already saving, whether it's for emergency savings, retirement, or other goals.

 2. Decide on a budget

 The dreaded B word.
 While many people dislike micromanaging their finances, anyone who wants to save money must mind their budget.
 If you don't have a budget that works for you, it's time to find one.
-Fidelity's suggests following the 50/15/5 rule, which means allotting 50% of your income for necessary expenses, 15% for retirement (including employer match), and 5% for short-term savings, like an emergency savings.
+Fidelity's suggests following the 50/15/5 rule, which means allotting 50% of your income for necessary expenses, 15% for retirement (including employer match), and 5% for short-term savings, like emergency savings.
 You're free to spend the remaining amount on whatever you'd like, including other financial goals.

 3. Name and price your savings goals